-To request an absentee ballot, print out the Iowa Absentee Ballot Request Form, fill it out and mail it to the Auditor’s Office.
+To request an absentee ballot, print out the Iowa Absentee Ballot Request Form, fill it out and mail it or hand-deliver it to the Auditor’s Office.

 Story County Auditor’s Office 900 6th St. Nevada, IA 50201

-Upon receiving the request and when ballots are available, an absentee ballot and voting instructions will be mailed to you.
+Upon receiving the request and when absentee balloting begins, an absentee ballot and voting instructions will be mailed to you.
 If you do not having printer capability or access to the internet, you may call the Auditor’s Office to have a request form mailed to you.
 (515) 382-7210.

 In lieu of the Iowa Absentee Ballot Request Form, you may submit a written request for an absentee ballot on a piece of paper no smaller than 3x5 inches.

 The request must contain the following required information:

 Any registered voter may vote by absentee ballot in any election.
 There are two ways to vote early:

 In Person: Once absentee voting begins (currently 20 days prior to any election), you may vote in the Auditor’s Office during business hours, 8:00 a.m. - 4:30 p.m., Monday through Friday.
 Additional in-person voting opportunities are available on the Saturday preceding a Primary Election and the Saturday preceding a General Election.
 Additional opportunities for in-person absentee voting may be provided at satellite stations.
 Satellite voting is called by petition of citizens.
 The deadline to vote absentee in person at the Auditor's Office is 4:30 p.m. the Monday before an election.

 By Mail: To vote by mail, send a signed request form or a written request for an absentee ballot with all the required information to the Auditor’s Office.